Text Compare

 Check Line Numbers

-Use the line numbers in the diff view to quickly locate changes in your original files and verify each modification.
+The line numbers in the diff view are your best friend for jumping back to the right spot in your original file and confirming each change.